How do parking meters work?

-Check the signs around the meter just in case you can't use the spot.
+Check the signs around the meter to make sure you can use the spot.
 To avoid getting a ticket, you must return to your car before the time expires on the meter.

-You will find options to pay meters with quarters, dollar bills, credit cards, and the ParkBoston app.
+You will find options to pay meters with quarters, credit cards, and the ParkBoston app.
 If a ParkBoston decal is on the meter where you parked, you can use the app.

 For Pay and Display meters, you must take the receipt from the meter and place it on the inside of your car's curbside window.

-- These battery-operated meters are recharged by solar power and have instructions in both English and Spanish.
-Pay and Display meters accept quarters and credit or debit cards from Mastercard or Visa.
+These battery-operated meters are recharged by solar power and have instructions in both English and Spanish.
+Pay and Display meters accept quarters and credit or debit cards from Discover, MasterCard, or Visa.

 Please put the receipt on the inside of your car’s curbside window to show you’ve paid for the spot.